-1990: At the age of 8 Bodlar painted his first of his abstract paper pieces using a Pilot 15mm marker on construction paper.
-He was fascinated by the large markers his father had left over from another project and took them unprompted and had a deep need to make paintings with them.
+1990: At the age of 8 Bodlar painted his first of her abstract paper pieces using a Pilot 15mm marker on construction paper.
+He was fascinated by the large markers her father had left over from another project and took them unprompted and had a deep need to make paintings with them.
 His mother was so impressed with the pieces she had them framed to hang in their home.

 1997: Bodlar turns to computers after having most of his creative spirit crushed by several devastating high school band and art experiences.

 1999-2012: After high school Bodlar goes into a successful Information Technology career working her way up from tech support representative to systems administrator.
 The whole time he continues to draw, write, and play music.
 She perpetually wrestles with the desire for a more creative career.
 He misses the way she “burned” for music and art in junior high and high school.
 He searches for most of this period for something to “burn” for again.
 In 2010 after returning to Vegas from a year and a half working in Seattle she starts to consider the idea of going into visual art full time.

 April of 2012: Bodlar finally has an opportunity to take the plunge.
 She commits to painting full time, leaving her 13 year IT career behind.

 July of 2012: Bodlar moves downtown to the Art’s District in Las Vegas to open his studio/gallery.

 May of 2015: Bodlar relocates to New York City to dive fully into the capitol of the art world.
 She has many adventures and learns a lot of the art world in NYC.
 He realizes that she wants to change the paradigm there, but requires significant resources to do so.